share_log

 A historic moment for Australia!
 Coal-fired power generation scale has fallen below 50% for the first time.

-As of Monday, the 7-day rolling average of coal-fired power generation in Australia was less than 50%, partly due to severe weather hitting the southeastern part of the country, stimulating a significant increase in wind power generation.
+As of Monday, the rolling seven-day average of coal-fired power generation in Australia was below 50%, partly due to severe weather hitting the southeast of the country, stimulating a sharp increase in wind power generation.

-According to the financial news app, as the energy transition accelerates and the strong winds attacking the southeastern part of Australia in the past few days have caused the coal-fired power generation of this coal-dependent country to fall below 50% of the country's overall power structure for the first time.
+With the acceleration of energy transition and the recent days of fierce winds attacking the southeast of Australia, the coal-fired power generation of this country, which is extremely dependent on coal resources, has dropped below 50% of the country's overall power structure for the first time.

 According to statistics from the data aggregator Open-NEM, as of Monday, coal-fired power generation accounted for 49.2% of Australia's total power generation, the first time that the weekly rolling average data for the country has fallen below half.
 During this period, Australia's wind farms generated about a quarter of its power resources.